decentralized-identity/keri/docs/Glossary.md

 During validation of virtual credentials for example, a `verifier` checks to see if a `verifiable credential` (VC) has been signed by the controller of this VC using the applicable verification method.

 #### Verifiable Credential
+Verifiable Credentials standardize formal conversation.
+VCs structure discussion between two [or more] parties, it’s private and the proofs that an indvidual has got from  an authority can’t be denied.
+Every statement can be checked, and no statement can be either deleted or changed.

 VC; A data model for conveying claims made by an issuer about a subject.
 See [vc-data-model](https://www.w3.org/TR/vc-data-model/) for more.\
 Credentials are a part of our daily lives; driver's licenses are used to assert that we are capable of operating a motor vehicle, university degrees can be used to assert our level of education, and government-issued passports enable us to travel between countries.
 This specification provides a mechanism to express these sorts of credentials on the Web in a way that is cryptographically secure, privacy respecting, and machine-verifiable.
 [Know more](https://www.w3.org/TR/vc-data-model/)